All posts

 Shared context.
 Agents need to know what the others are doing.
 If your marketing agent promises a feature launch on Tuesday, your dev agent needs to know that deadline exists.
 Without shared context, you get contradictions.
 You become the message bus, relaying information manually.

 Human decision nodes.
 Not everything should run on autopilot.
 Customer-facing messages, pricing changes, architectural decisions, anything with legal or reputational weight needs human sign-off.
 The agents propose and execute within boundaries.
 You approve what matters.
+For a practical method, see how to delegate tasks to AI agents.

 Visibility.
 You need to see what all agents are doing without micromanaging each one.
 A dashboard, a feed, an activity log.
 If you can't see the state of your AI workforce at a glance, you'll either over-control it (defeating the purpose) or under-control it (missing problems until they compound).

-Generation 3 solves a specific problem well: one person scaling their output through multiple agents.
+A coordinated agent team solves a specific problem well: one person scaling their output through multiple agents.
 Solo founders, indie hackers, small agency owners.
 (If you're building a one-person company with an AI team, this is where you start.)

 Picture a startup with four humans and six AI agents.
 The product manager assigns tasks to both human engineers and AI dev agents in the same project board.
 The designer reviews output from AI content agents and human copywriters in the same queue.
 Stand-ups include status updates from agents alongside human check-ins.

 The coordination gets interesting here.
 Not just agent-to-agent communication, but human-to-agent, agent-to-human, and the whole mesh in between.
+The protocol for multi-human, multi-agent rooms is in humans and AI agents in one room.
+Usability details for that shared surface are covered in what makes a shared AI workspace usable.

-This is early.
-But for small teams especially, the multiplier matters.
+For small teams especially, the multiplier matters.
 A five-person startup with ten AI agents operates with the capacity of a much larger company.
 The humans handle judgment, relationships, and creative direction.
 The agents handle volume, consistency, and parallel execution.

 If you're a solo founder or small team still working with one AI at a time, here's the practical shift: